Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity

 In this paper, we follow an avenue of relaxations recently introduced by Dell et al.~\cite{DBLP:journals/talg/DellHMTW14} and consider the possibility of sub-exponential exact algorithms for counting problems.
-More precisely, we rule out such algorithms under popular complexity-theoretic assumptions.
-For instance, we can clearly count perfect matchings on $m$-edge graphs in time $2^{\mathcal{O}(m)}$ by brute-force, but is there a chance of obtaining a runtime bound of $2^{o(m)}$?
-Clearly an unconditional negative answer would require the separation of $\mathsf{FP}$ and $\sharpP$, so our results need to rely upon additional assumptions.
-To this end, we build upon the exponential-time hypothesis $\sharpETH$, introduced in \cite{DBLP:journals/talg/DellHMTW14}, which postulates that the satisfying assignments to $3$-CNF formulas $\varphi$ on $n$ variables and $\mathcal{O}(n)$ clauses cannot be \emph{counted} in time $2^{o(n)}$.
+More precisely, we rule out such algorithms for various counting problems under popular complexity-theoretic assumptions.
+For instance, we can clearly count perfect matchings on $m$-edge graphs in time $2^{O(m)}$ by brute-force, but is there a chance of obtaining a running time of $2^{o(m)}$?
+An unconditional negative answer would imply the separation of $\mathsf{FP}$ and $\sharpP$, so our results need to rely upon additional hardness assumptions: We build upon the \emph{exponential-time hypothesis} $\sharpETH$, introduced in \cite{DBLP:journals/talg/DellHMTW14}, which we may consider for now as the hypothesis that the satisfying assignments to $3$-CNF formulas $\varphi$ on $n$ variables cannot be counted in time $2^{o(n)}$.
 This hypothesis is trivially implied by the better-known and widely-believed decision version $\ETH$, introduced in \cite{IPZ01,Impagliazzo.Paturi2001}, which assumes the same lower bound for \emph{deciding }the satisfiability of $\varphi$.

-Under the hypothesis $\sharpETH$, Dell et al.~\cite{DBLP:journals/talg/DellHMTW14} were able to prove a variety of almost-tight lower bounds for counting problems other than the counting version of SAT.
-For instance, they could rule out $2^{o(n/\log n)}$ algorithms for the zero-one permanent on graphs with $n$ vertices and $\O(n)$ edges.
+Dell et al.~\cite{DBLP:journals/talg/DellHMTW14} were able to prove almost-tight lower bounds under $\sharpETH$ for a variety of counting problems: For instance, they could rule out algorithms with running time $2^{o(n/\log n)}$ for the zero-one permanent on graphs with $n$ vertices and $\O(n)$ edges.
 Similar lower bounds were shown for counting vertex covers, and for most points of the Tutte polynomial.